-The Greek Prime minister Alexis Tsipras has stated that ‘After we become Greece Ltd we may look like Greece and sound like Greece and even be in the same geographical space, but just like Rangers Football club PLC and the entirely different Rangers Football club Ltd we will be a totally different legal entity and not liable for the debts related to the previous and completely unconnected entity called Greece.
+The Greek Prime minister Alexis Tsipras has stated ‘After we become Greece Ltd we may look like Greece and sound like Greece and even be in the same geographical space, but just like Rangers Football club PLC and the entirely different Rangers Football Club Ltd, we will be a totally different legal entity and not liable for the debts related to the previous and completely unconnected entity called Greece.

-In the new Greece Ltd, in a protest against Eurozone capitalist bullying we will continue to live beyond our means in a utopian lifestyle that is the envy of Europe, long lunches with a snooze afterwards, half days when it is hot which is luckily very often, pensions unfeasibly early, tax reminder letters burnt on the barbeque to help us cook shish kebab that is infinitely superior to the Turkish equivalent’.
+In the new Greece Ltd, we will continue to live the utopian lifestyle that is the envy of Europe, long lunches with a snooze afterwards, half days when it is hot which is luckily very often, pensions unfeasibly early, tax reminder letters burnt on the barbeque to help us cook shish kebab that is infinitely superior to the Turkish equivalent’.

 We look forward to beginning with a clean slate and getting fresh credit.
 We might give Russia and China a go with regards to loans, as the Germans are way too serious.
 They actually expected the money back.
 A loan to us is kind of like when you were younger and you work as a waiter in a tourist restaurant and after work you borrow some money from your older British holidaymaker girlfriend so that you can treat her to a nice dinner and some ouzo shots as part of the seduction.
 But you both know that after lots of imaginative excuses you are not actually going to pay her back, at least not financially.

 So we are very happy that we have reached this solution to follow the model of Glasgow Rangers to get us out of this mess.
 They have been an inspiration to us.
 In respect of them we may add some red into the Greece Ltd flag and will change a verse in our national anthem to taunt the Irish about their potato famine.
 That will also pay the Irish back for being the smug IMF teacher’s pet. ’